puppetlabs/puppetlabs-pe_databases/README.md

 NOTE: If you change the default schedule you'll likely stop managing a crontab entry and there's not a clean way to remove unmanaged crontab entries.
 So you may want to simply delete the pe-postgres crontab entry and let puppet repopulate it.  `crontab -r -u pe-postgres`

+### Backup Retention policy

+By default the script will only hold two backups for each database.
+When the script runs it will remove the older of the two backups before starting the backup process.
+You can configure the retention by setting `pe_databases::backup::retention_policy: <#number of backups to store>`.

 ### Disable the maintenance cron job

 If you run into your maintenance cron job having DEADLOCK errors as described in the [reindexing section](#reindexing) you may want to disable it.
 You can do so by setting `pe_databases::maintenance::disable_maintenace: true` in your hieradata.